mevdschee/saferbq/README.md

 ### Multiple Table Identifiers

+You can use the named parameters multiple times.

 ```go
 sql := "SELECT * FROM $table1 JOIN $table2 ON $table1.id = $table2.id"
 q := client.Query(sql)